 THURSDAY, MARCH 16, 2017

 STRATEGIES FOR SEEKING COMPENSATION: THE FUNDAMENTALS OF REAS AND CLAIMS:

 As any Federal contractor will tell you, the contract award is only the beginning.
-In this webinar, you will learn about two key strategies for seeking compensation when something goes wrong post-award: namely, requests for equitable adjustments (or “REAs”) and claims.
-Maria will go over the basics of both REAs and claims, discuss the differences between the two, and provide you strategies on when to use each.
+In this webinar, attendees learned about two key strategies for seeking compensation when something goes wrong post-award: namely, requests for equitable adjustments (or “REAs”) and claims.
+Maria went over the basics of both REAs and claims, discussed the differences between the two, and provided strategies on when to use each.

 WEDNESDAY, APRIL 12, 2017

 STRATEGIC APPROACHES FOR SUCCESS DURING THE CDA CLAIM & APPEAL:

 So you have filed your claim, but what comes next?
 In this webinar, we explained the Contract Disputes Act (“CDA”) claims appeal process before both the Boards of Contract Appeals and the Court of Federal Claims.
 Maria also went over the most common defenses advanced by the government in response to contractor claims, and explained how to maximize your chance of success when making claims against the Federal government.

 WEDNESDAY, MAY 10, 2017

 DEALING WITH TERMINATIONS FOR DEFAULT, TERMINATIONS FOR CONVENIENCE, AND REPROCUREMENT CLAIMS: